Carlos Garnett

-Carlos Garnett (December 1, 1938 – March 3, 2023) was a Panamanian-American jazz saxophonist.
+Carlos Garnett (December 1, 1938 - March 3, 2023) was a Panamanian-American jazz saxophonist.

 Biography

-Garnett was born on December 1, 1938, in Red Tank, Panama Canal Zone.
-He became interested in jazz after hearing the music of Louis Jordan and James Moody in short films.
+Garnett was born on December 1, 1938, in Red Tank, Panama Canal Zone.He became interested in jazz after hearing the music of Louis Jordan and James Moody in short films.
 He taught himself to play saxophone as a teenager and played with soldiers from the nearby United States Army base.
-In 1957 he started playing in calypso and Latin music groups.
+In 1957 he started playing in calypso and latin music groups.

 After moving to New York in 1962, he played in a rock 'n' roll group led by Leo Price.
 Around this time he also started learning music theory, being self-taught and having always played by ear.
 Jazz trumpeter Freddie Hubbard hired him in 1968 and introduced him to many New York musicians.
 Garnett's first recording was Hubbard's 1969 album A Soul Experiment, which contained two original compositions by him.

 In the late 1960s and early 1970 Garnett also played with Art Blakey's Jazz Messengers, Charles Mingus and Miles Davis.
-He led his own group called the Universal Black Force.
-His group recorded five albums for three years between 1974 and 1977.
-In 1982, Garnett, suffering from depression and drug abuse, experienced a spiritual awakening and stopped playing music for years.
+His group recorded five albums for three years between 1974 and 1977 on Muse, notably Journey to Enlightenment, Black Love, and Let This Melody Ring On.
+In 1982, Garnett, suffering from depression and drug abuse, experienced a spiritual awakening and stopped playing music for almost a decade.
 He began performing again in 1991 and released the albums Fuego en mi alma (1996), Under Nubian Skies (1999) and Moon Shadow (2001).
 In 2000 he moved back to Panama.

 Garnett performed at three editions of the annual Panama Jazz Festival.
 The 9th Annual Panama Jazz Festival in 2012, organized by Panamanian pianist Danilo Perez, was dedicated to Carlos Garnett in recognition of his contribution to music.

 Garnett was invited to perform in Japan, where they were interested in his earlier "funk" music, and in Austria twice.
 His album Shekina's Smile was named after his daughter.

 Garnett died on March 3, 2023, at the age of 84.